-I am pleased to extend a welcome to all 2018 new students who will be joining Merredin College next year.
+I am pleased to extend a welcome to all 2019 new students who will be joining Merredin College next year.
 I am delighted that you have chosen our College to begin your secondary educational journey.

 A new school is always an exciting time.
-It presents opportunities for various beginnings - new classes, new faces and friends, sometimes new courses, new expectations, a busier schedule, more choices and often new materials.
+It presents various new beginnings - new classes, new faces and friends, sometimes new courses, new expectations, a busier schedule, more choices and often new materials.
 Students who are new to secondary education will have the opportunity of being able to access specialist teachers and to study in purpose-built rooms.
-For some of you, this will also be a time of great anxiety and for this reason we encourage you to join our transition program which is outlined in this booklet.
+For some of you, this will also be a time of great anxiety and for this reason we encourage you to fully participate in our transition program and to get to know your Year Coordinator.
 We also encourage parents/carers to contact the College if you require further support for your child.

-When you are commencing as a Year 7 or a Year 11 student in 2018, the next four years are a time for growth, challenge and adventure.
-Your child's time at Merredin College will be exciting and filled with many new openings.
-I am proud of our staff and students and invite you to get to know our College.
-I encourage students to work hard and make the most of all of the opportunities on offer.
+For new students, the next few years are a time for growth, challenge and adventure.
+Your time at Merredin College will be exciting and filled with many new opportunities.
+I encourage students to work hard and make the most of everything on offer.
 Parents and carers are essential as partners in the education process, working alongside our staff to achieve the best possible outcomes for students.
 I urge you to become involved by joining the P&C, volunteering or visiting the College when you can.

 This booklet is designed to provide students and their parents/carers with preliminary information to assist with the transition process.
-Whilst the information is current at the time of writing, minor changes may occur between now and the start of 2018.
+Whilst the information is current at the time of writing, minor changes may occur between now and the start of 2019.

-Beverly Stares Principal
+Bearly Stares Principal-2018